abdullahZahid951/Time-Table-Scheduling-With-Genetic-Algorithm/README.md

 - **Summary**: The project offers a systematic and scalable solution to the timetable scheduling problem, leveraging genetic algorithms to produce optimized timetables while considering both hard and soft constraints.

 Overall, the project provides a robust framework for addressing real-world scheduling challenges in educational institutions, offering flexibility and efficiency in timetable creation.

+## Improvement:

+As you can see that my visualize_timetable func for some reason is not allocating blocks correctly.
+So if you have a solution kindly share with me and connit to the code.